 Depending on the accumulator setting, the conversion result is from a single sensing operation or a sequence of accumulated samples.
-Once the triggered operation is finished, the Result Ready (RESRDY) flag in the Interrupt Flag (ADCn.INTFLAGS) register is set.
+Once the triggered operation is finished, the Result Ready (RESRDY) flag in the Interrupt Flag (ADCn.INTFLAG) register is set.
 The corresponding interrupt vector is executed if the Result Ready Interrupt Enable (RESRDY) bit in the Interrupt Control (ADCn.INTCTRL) register is '1' and the Global Interrupt Enable bit is '1'.

-A single conversion can be started by writing a '1' to the STCONV bit in the ADCn.COMMAND register.
+A single conversion can be started by writing a '1' to the STCONV bit in ADCn.COMMAND.
 The STCONV bit can be used to determine if a conversion is in progress.
-The STCONV bit will be set during conversion and cleared once the conversion is complete.
+The STCONV bit will be set during a conversion and cleared once the conversion is complete.

-The RESRDY interrupt flag in the ADCn.INTFLAGS register will be set even if the specific interrupt is disabled, allowing software to check for finished conversion by polling the flag.
+The RESRDY interrupt flag in ADCn.INTFLAG will be set even if the specific interrupt is disabled, allowing software to check for finished conversion by polling the flag.
 A conversion can thus be triggered without causing an interrupt.